 “It’s so diverse,” she says.
 “You have Indigenous culture and people that sing and dance in their native languages.
 Then you have Indonesian people and Muslim people doing the call to prayer.
 Then you have original punk music.
 I wondered if there was a way to weave this in together.
 I [also] went through a brief transcendental meditation phase, so I was like, ‘Oh, classical Indian ragas.
 Can we bring some of that in?’”

 While the album wound up being perhaps less ambitious than all that, it’s still a stunning showcase for her hazy voice and tender narratives, as well as the heady atmosphere stoked by Harvey and other newfound collaborators.
 “It was rewarding,” she says, “because I learned a lot of new ways of working with people.
 Now I’m more willing and open to not be so precious.
 [Harvey] helped me open the door to doing that, because previously, I’d spent so many years collaborating with the same person.”

 She’s referring to former collaborator Rob Law, with whom she formed Jess Ribeiro and the Bone Collectors.
-With her live backing now in a steady state of evolution – recently adding saxophone and enlisting Harvey to play keyboards at the Melbourne album launch – there’s no longer a firm band line-up.
+With her live backing now in a steady state of evolution – recently adding saxophone and enlisting Harvey to play keyboards at her album launch – there’s no longer a firm band line-up.

 “I don’t think The Bone Collectors exist anymore,” she says.
 “That was just a phase in time.
 Who knows if Jess Ribeiro will even exist after this album?
 Maybe I’ll just make something new and not have my name at the front.
 I’ve never found it comfortable to have my name like that.”

 Kill It Yourself is out now through Barely Dressed/Remote Control.
-Jess Ribeiro is playing with her band at Northcote Social Club on September 26.